Crypto-TII/claasp/docs/CONTRIBUTING.md

 ## Pull requests

 Pull requests are the way to contribute to the project.
-Pull requests coming from forks will be reviewed and need to have all the checks pasding green.
+Pull requests coming from forks will be reviewed and need to have all the checks passing green.

 # Development environment